 To answer the last question first, bourbon is whiskey.
-Bourbon is whiskey made in the US, while scotch is whiskey produced in Scotland.
-There will be those who’ll disagree, but semantics aside the other question needs to be answered, do you take bourbon straight or blended?
+Bourbon is whiskey made in the US, while scotch is whisky produced in Scotland.
+There will be those who disagree, but semantics aside, the other question needs to be answered: do you take bourbon straight or blended?

-If you’ve never had bourbon before it might be to take it on the rocks, that is adding some ice cubes to the drink.
-Pour about 3/4 of an inch – called a finger – in a glass and add some ice.
+If you’ve never had bourbon before, it might be best to take it “on the rocks,” that is, add some ice cubes to the drink.
+Pour about 3/4 of an inch (called a finger) into a glass and add some ice.
 You may also add another finger or so if you like.

 Take a bit of time to enjoy the aroma of your bourbon.
-Absorb the color, the smokiness and whatever flavors are in the drink.
+Absorb the color, the smokiness, and whatever flavors are in the drink.
 Bourbon whiskey isn’t something you gulp down like water.
 It is something you should enjoy by taking sips.
 Let the taste settle on your tongue.
-Experience the fruity or earthy taste depending on the variant or mix.
+Feel the fruity or earthy taste depending on the variant or mix.

 Blends and Cocktails